 Please Note: Make sure you unplug everything before thinking of moving your computer anywhere.
 Forgetting to unplug a cable and walking off with your computer case never results in anything pretty to watch.

 As I’ve just said, make sure you unplug everything.
-You will be surprised by how easily you can overlook something protruding when loading your PC into your car.
-It’s extremely easy to snag anything and break it when either moving your PC inside your car or loading it in.
+You will be surprised how easily you can overlook something protruding when loading your PC into your car.
+It’s very easy to snag anything and break it when either moving your PC inside your car or loading it in.

 I’ve seen a ton of broken WiFi aerials from this common oversight.
-The other common items will be dongles used to convert display outputs from graphics cards.
+The other common items will be dongles that convert display outputs from graphics cards.

 The latter can be expensive to fix, depending on the depth of the damage.

 This goes for any cables or any other hardware that can swing or move around when introducing any form of movement to your computer’s case.

 The end of a cable with a heavy plug, for example, can do a fair bit of damage under the right circumstances.

 Use some zip ties or tape if you cannot get your hands on any ties.
 Secure any loose cable ends or anything else that can move, like brackets, plastic items that are lightly clipped, etc.